riccstick/protParamWrap/README.md

 - `.fasta` files are seperated into single files
 - `.protParam.jl` files are generated for each sequence
 - `.jl` files are processed by julia and protParam
-- results are saved in the `summary.txt` file (*Important: For my needs I only save pI, Molecular weight, number of Amino acids and Instability Index values; However, of course a lot more data can be extracted from the results of protParam by adding more variables in the getData function...*)
+- results are saved in the `summary.txt` file

+## Web Server

+- ProtParamWrap is also available as [Web Tool](http://illuzymes.com/), however compared to a local machine the server is relatively slow!

 # Installation

 Bash script, just make it executable and run
 ## SourceCode compiling with Argbash - argument parser generator
-template file can be changed and converted to executable code (tested with argbash_2.8.1; Ubuntu_16.04)
+template file can be changed and converted to executable code (tested with argbash_2.10; Ubuntu_16.04, 20.04)

 `argbash protParamWrap_template -o protParamWrap`
 ### Problems